 \subsection{List of unsuppressed noises}

-The laser frequency noise is the dominant noise source in \ac{LISA}, and suppressed by \ac{TDI} post-processing algorithm (see section~\ref{sec:lisa-model:tdi}).
-Other noises that are not suppressed by \ac{TDI} or other post-processing algorithms are called unsuppressed noises.
+The laser frequency noise is the dominant noise source in \ac{LISA}, and reduced by \ac{TDI} postprocessing algorithm (see Sec.~\ref{sec:lisa-model:tdi}).
+Other noises that are not suppressed by \ac{TDI} or other postprocessing algorithms are called unsuppressed noises.
 Unsuppressed noises are subdominant (for example with respect to laser frequency noise or clock noise) but once these dominant noises have been suppressed, they contribute to the \ac{LISA} noise budget.
 It is therefore necessary to study their propagation through \ac{TDI}.

 The measurements will be either in phase or frequency, or a mixture of both.
 The final choice is not yet made.
 Since the noises we are interested are expressed as small fluctuations (phase or frequency), we will assume that the measurements are in relative frequency fluctuations.
 It is also the unit used for most of the \ac{GW} analyses.